Embassy of the Philippines, Paris

-The embassy of the Philippines in Paris (Pasaguan ng Pilipinas sa Paris, Ambassade des Philippines à Paris) is the diplomatic mission of the Philippines to France.
+The Embassy of the Philippines in Paris (Pasaguan ng Pilipinas sa Paris, Ambassade des Philippines à Paris) is the diplomatic mission of the Republic of the Philippines to the French Republic.
+Opened in 1954, it is located in western Paris in the city's 16th arrondissement.

 History

 Diplomatic relations between the Philippines and France were established on June 26, 1947, nearly a year after the Philippines obtained its independence from the United States.
 Plans for opening a diplomatic mission in France were discussed as early as 1949, when the cabinet of President Elpidio Quirino discussed its feasibility, although funds had already been allocated for this purpose over the previous two years.
-On January 5, 1951, Quirino signed Executive Order No. 351, opening a legation in Paris under the ultimate jurisdiction of the Philippine embassy in Madrid, and headed by former Senator Proceso Sebastian.
+On January 5, 1951, Quirino signed Executive Order No. 351, opening a legation in Paris under the ultimate jurisdiction of the Philippine Embassy in Madrid, and headed by former Senator Proceso Sebastián.

 The legation was upgraded to a full embassy in 1955, with Salvador P. Lopez, who would later become the secretary of the Department of Foreign Affairs (DFA), becoming the mission's first ambassador.
-Lopez would present his credentials to president René Coty on May 9, 1955, and later in his tenure the Embassy's jurisdiction would expand to include UNESCO, with Lopez being named as the Philippines' first permanent representative to the agency on May 29, 1958.
+Lopez would present his credentials to president René Coty on May 9, 1955, and later in his tenure the embassy's jurisdiction would expand to include UNESCO, with Lopez being named as the Philippines' first permanent representative to the agency on May 29, 1958.